nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 We need to provide the BAM input file (`-I`) as well as the reference genome (`-R`), a name for the output file (`-O`) and a list of genomic intervals to analyze (`-L`).

 However, we don't need to specify the path to the index file; the tool will automatically look for it in the same directory, based on the established naming and co-location convention.
-The same applies to the reference genome's accessory files (index and sequence dictionary files).
+The same applies to the reference genome's accessory files (index and sequence dictionary files, `*.fai` and `*.dict`).

 ```bash
 gatk HaplotypeCaller \